minipief/pyva/doc/source/data_structures.rst

 :math:`\boldsymbol{q}_{i}(\omega)` the qeneralised displacement degrees of freedom and
 :math:`\boldsymbol{F}_{i}(\omega)` the generalized forces.

-The first idea might be to use numpy arrays for both the matrices and the vectors but the properties of both motivate the introduction of new classes to handle them more efficiently.
+The first idea might be to use ``numpy`` arrays for both the matrices and the vectors but the properties of both motivate the introduction of new classes to handle them more efficiently.
-The dynamic stiffness matrix is frequency dependent and therefore a three-dimensional array, the generalized vector become two dimensional.
+The dynamic stiffness matrix is frequency dependent and therefore a three-dimensional array, the generalized vector becomes two-dimensional.
 In addition typical matrices have symmetry properties.
 Thus, the full storage of symmetric, hermitian, diagonal or sparse matrices would be inefficient.
 Furthermore, every degree of freedom belongs to a certain node with location in space and local degrees of freedom such as displacements in x-, y- or z-directions.
 These degrees of freedom must be efficiently managed, meaning that the index and positioning of each degree of freedom in the matrices and vectors must be dealt with.

-For the matrices this motivated the introduction of the LinearMatrix (:class:`pyva.data.matrixClasses.LinearMatrix`) and the DynamicMatrix (:class:`pyva.data.matrixClasses.DynamicMatrix`)class.
+For the matrices this motivated the introduction of the :class:`~pyva.data.matrixClasses.LinearMatrix` and the :class:`~pyva.data.matrixClasses.DynamicMatrix` class.
 The first class aims at the consideration of symmetry and frequency dependence and the latter at relating each index in the matrix to a specific degreed of freedom.
 By using the above matrix classes the user shall not care too much about the symmetry because the implementation will